starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

-.. proofedDate null
+.. proofedDate proof done pre PR approval

 .. comment Restructure suggested. toc/overview will assist in page breakdown and nav.

-.. suggestedEdits1 {wip The @storage_var decorator declares a variable that will be kept as part of this storage}> Consider [The @storage_var decorator declares which variables will be stored.]
+.. suggestedEdits1 DONE{Rejected The @storage_var decorator declares a variable that will be kept as part of this storage}> Consider [The @storage_var decorator declares which variables will be stored.]

-.. suggestedEdits2 {wip If you want to restrict it,} > This is weaving around the matter.
+.. suggestedEdits2 DONE{wip If you want to restrict it,} > This is weaving around the matter.
 Consider [Restrictions and authentication requirements can be implemented using the ecdsa builtin](note I exclude the user's signature part as I believe this is covered by "authentication") ALT Split it [Suppose you want to restrict user access to external functions, or enforce authentication.
 In that case, you can use the edca ...]

-.. suggestedEdits3 {wip Note that in the current version, this is not enforced by the compiler.} What is not enforced -- that a method may only annotate?
+.. suggestedEdits3 Fix ATTEMPTED{wip Note that in the current version, this is not enforced by the compiler.} What is not enforced -- that a method may only annotate?
 Consider clarifying [or explaining to me, so that I can clarify]

-.. suggestedEdits4 {wip Note that in our PC world, whitelisting is being slain (along with the master branch).
+.. suggestedEdits4 WHOSE PAYGRADE?{wip Note that in our PC world, whitelisting is being slain (along with the master branch).
 If you want to be PC the term is allow-list} > Please confirm yes/no to change and I can apply.

 .. _starknet_intro: